jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 - Tags: Store `tags` may be an array of strings or a single string.
 When a string is provided, comma/semicolon/pipe separators are supported.
   Tags are preserved in JSON, CSV, HTML, and KML outputs.
 The CSV export includes a `tags` column containing semicolon-separated values.
 - Day availability: If a store has a `dayId` field, it is only considered on that day.
+- Store hours: Each day must specify a `dayOfWeek` (e.g., "Monday").
+Stores may include an `openHours` object mapping weekday codes to arrays of `[open, close]` windows.
+The solver only visits a store when the arrival and dwell fit within one of that day's windows.
+Missing entries mean the store is closed, while omitting `openHours` makes the store always available.
 - Dedupe: When `config.snapDuplicateToleranceMeters` is set, stores within that distance are treated as duplicates and deduped on load.

 ### Travel time adjustments and risk